Cream Cheese Filled Pineapple Pound Cake Muffins were the result of an attempt to use up half a can of crushed pineapple.

-At first I was going to make regular pineapple muffins, but since I eat baked goods during the day rather than at breakfast, I decided to go with something a little more dessert-like.
-I used a pineapple pound cake recipe as a base, stuffed the “muffins” with cream cheese and topped them with streusel (and icing too, which was an afterthought).
+At first I was going to make regular muffins, but since I eat baked goods during the day rather than at breakfast, I decided to go with something a little more dessert-like.
+These have a pineapple pound cake base, cream cheese filling and streusel topping.
+Icing is optional.

-So technically these are little cream cheese filled pound cakes, but given their flavor and texture, you could serve them as a breakfast muffin.
+So technically these are little cream cheese filled pound cakes.
+But given their flavor and texture, you could serve them as breakfast muffins.
 Actually, you can serve them as whatever you want.

 I made these with vanilla extract and am irritated with myself because I forgot to add some of the pineapple extract I’d picked up in the Cayman Islands over Spring Break.
 They sell it everywhere there, and my Cayman Island friends say they put it in everything from banana bread to corn bread to add that little “something”.
 Of course I forgot to add it to the most obvious recipe.